Maximum and minimum degree conditions for embedding trees: Sharpness of Conjecture

-This example, as well as the examples underlying Propositions~\ref{prop:ell} and~\ref{prop:ell'} illustrate that requiring a maximum degree of at least $ck$, for any $c<2$ (in particular for $c=\frac{4}{3}$), and a minimum degree of at least $\frac k2$ is not enough to guarantee that any graph obeying these conditions contains all $k$-edge tree as subgraphs.
-Nevertheless, we could not come up with any radically different examples, and it might be that graphs that look very much like the graph $H_{k,\ell,c}$ from Example~\ref{ex:extremal_4k/3} or the graph $G_{k,\ell,c}$ from Example~\ref{example2} are the only obstructions for embedding all $k$-edge trees.
+This example, as well as the example underlying Proposition~\ref{prop:ell'}, illustrates that requiring a maximum degree of at least $ck$, for any $c<2$ (in particular for $c=\frac{4}{3}$), and a minimum degree of at least $\frac k2$ is not enough to guarantee that any graph obeying these conditions contains all $k$-edge tree as subgraphs.
+Nevertheless, we were not able to come up with any radically different examples, and it might be that graphs that look very much like the graph $H_{k,\ell,c}$ from Example~\ref{ex:extremal_4k/3} or the graph $G_{k,\ell,c}$ from Example~\ref{example2} are the only obstructions for embedding all $k$-edge trees.
 This suspicion is partially confirmed by Theorem~\ref{main:2-2}.